Search

 • Being at least 21 years old (unless in the armed forces).

-If the incident involves a firearm, the charge will be, under Florida Statute 790.115 (4): “any minor under 18 years of age who is charged under this section with possessing or discharging a firearm on school property shall be detained in secure detention, unless the state attorney authorizes the release of the minor and shall be given a probable cause hearing within 24 hours after being taken into custody.
+If the incident involves a firearm, the charge will be, under Florida Statute 790.115 (4): “Any minor under 18 years of age who is charged under this section with possessing or discharging a firearm on school property shall be detained in secure detention, unless the state attorney authorizes the release of the minor and shall be given a probable cause hearing within 24 hours after being taken into custody.
 At the hearing, the court may order that the minor continue to be held in secure detention for a period of 21 days, during which time the minor shall receive medical, psychiatric, psychological, or substance abuse examinations pursuant to s.
 985.18, and a written report shall be completed.”
 As you can see, these penalties are invoked quickly following the arrest.
 It is possible to limit these penalties at the initial hearing before the Judge.

 The short answer is yes if the criminal conduct you were involved in violated both state law and federal law then you can face criminal charges in both state court and federal court.
 Local or statewide law enforcement agencies including local sheriff’s departments, city police departments, and the Florida Department of Law Enforcement conduct criminal investigations involving potential criminal activity that violates Florida Law.
 The U.S. government also has federal laws that criminalize certain conduct; those crimes are investigated by federal law enforcement agencies including the Federal Bureau of Investigation (FBI), Drug Enforcement Agency (DEA), or Bureau of Alcohol, Tobacco, and Firearms (ATF).
 State crimes are prosecuted by the state attorney’s office and federal crimes are prosecuted by U.S. District Attorneys.
-It is possible to be investigated by multiple law enforcement agencies at both the state and federal level for the same criminal conduct, and to subsequently be prosecuted in both state and federal court.
-Continue reading
+It is possible to be investigated by multiple law enforcement agencies at both the state and federal levels for the same criminal conduct and to subsequently be prosecuted in both state and federal court.

 Bringing a weapon to the airport unintentionally can happen.
 Often people are in a rush and forget to remove a weapon they usually carry with them from their bag.
 Others bring a weapon to the airport under the belief that they are legally allowed to do so.
-Unfortunately, this can lead to unintended legal consequences, whether you have a license to carry the concealed weapon or not.
+Unfortunately, this can lead to unintended legal consequences, whether you have a license to carry a concealed weapon or not.

-Under Florida law, even individuals with a Florida concealed weapons permit are not authorized to carry a concealed weapon or firearm the inside of the passenger terminal and sterile area of any airport.
+Under Florida law, even individuals with a Florida concealed weapons permit are not authorized to carry a concealed weapon or firearm inside of the passenger terminal and sterile area of any airport.
 Under TSA guidelines, a person may carry a legal firearm that is encased in a locked container, unloaded, and declared to TSA, to be transported in a checked bag.
 Any individual with a concealed weapons permit who violates this law can be charged with a second-degree misdemeanor punishable by up to sixty days in jail and fines.
 While an individual could be taken into custody by law enforcement for this offense, officers have the discretion to possibly issue a notice to appear in court and then let the individual continue with catching their flight.
-Other places that individuals with concealed weapons permits are not allowed to carry firearms include police stations, courthouses, jails, polling places, schools, colleges, and universities.
-Continue reading
+Other places where individuals with concealed weapons permits are not allowed to carry firearms include police stations, courthouses, jails, polling places, schools, colleges, and universities.

 Client Reviews